Indellient/liftoff-modern-application-automation/README.md

 - For Automate the credentials will be available post-deploy in **/root/automate-credentials.toml**.
 - For Jenkins a randomized password is created that is included in the Terraform output (this can be run at anytime using `terraform output` after this is initially run)
-- For Vault, the token is available through the Supervisor API, see "2.
-Vault Setup" for more information.
+- For Vault, the token is available through the Supervisor API, see [Vault Authentication](#31-vault-authentication) for more information.

 Keep note of these credentials, as they will also be used to provision Jenkins with the necessary access to run the examples.